 You might think of emotional resilience as the ability to bounce back after a setback.
 Or the ability to keep on trying after several failures, refusing to give up.
 Or it can mean persevering against adversity, surviving against the odds.

 And what is that ability to keep struggling on when others may give up?
 Where does it come from?
 Why are some more able to bounce back than others?

 The more life resources we have or can build up, the more resilient to adversity we can be.
 Things like

 Unfortunately poverty and inequality puts many groups of people at a disadvantage in terms of life resources – the unemployed or underemployed, people with disabilities or health issues, or have had adverse childhood experiences or abuse, for example.
 However there is often something that differentiates a survivor from a victim of such circumstances – it may be a kind, loving grandmother, a teacher who took an interest, an encouraging friend, a character trait or skill, etc.

-We also have emotional resources – this is part of our innate guidance system our genetic inheritance.
+We all have innate resources – part of our genetic inheritance.
 Things like:

 Smooth seas do not make skillful sailors!

 We don’t develop survival skills when we are never faced with hardships, loss, disruption of plans, failure or criticism.
 We build our resilience each time we survive a storm.

 People who have been very protected through life – never having had to deal with perceived failure or criticism or hardship – have not had the opportunity to learn the skills required for resilience.
 This is perhaps what is meant by “snowflake” – people unable to tolerate hearing views that are different from their own.
 We learn how to deal with unfairness, loss, failure, other people’s offensive views, etc., through being exposed to this – not by being protected from it.
 Life is unfair at times, people can be cruel, bad luck happens and we need to be able to ride the waves.